-PIN THIS POST FOR LATER
+PIN THIS POST FOR LATER:

 Riding a bike around the city is a great and fun way to experience the city, and is also the most common means of transportation.
 Note that if you have never ridden a bike before then be careful and read up on some traffic rules.
-Not following traffic correctly is both unsafe and will also make locals quite angry since they are trying to get from A to B. Also, make sure you have good travel insurance that will cover any accidents.
+Not following traffic correctly is both unsafe and will also make locals quite angry since they are trying to get from A to B.

 BUT biking around is the absolute best (and most authentically correct way) to get around.
-On top, it will allow you to see attractions very easily and it’s almost completely free.
+On top, it will allow you to see attractions in Copenhagen very easily and it’s almost completely free.
 Copenhagen is almost entirely flat so it does not require too much effort either.

 You can rent bikes cheaply throughout the city.
 In terms of what things to do in Copenhagen, this is almost a must in itself.
 If this is not for you, then walk around or take the metro.

-This buzzing area is great during the day to just walk around or visit the “Assistent Kirkegården” – a cemetery in the center of the area that is both pretty and full of dead famous people like Hans Christian Andersen.
+This buzzing area is great during the day to just walk around or visit the “Assistens Kirkegården” – a cemetery in the center of the area that is both pretty and full of dead famous people like Hans Christian Andersen.

 Nørrebro is even better during the afternoons and evenings.

 Check out Elmegade, Blågårdsgade, Ravnsborggade, Ranzausgade, Jægersborggade, Griffenfeldsgade and Guldbergsgade.
-All cool streets in terms of shops, bars, cafes, and restaurants.
+All cool streets in terms of shops, bars, cafes, and cheaper restaurants.